Oficky/alx-pre_course/README.md

-This is another ALX git commit
+This is the second push to the ALX repo